 Three ways to help pay for your tuition and travel:

-- Spread out your payments.
-The Academy offers the option of paying your tuition in payments so you and your parents don’t have to make one big financial commitment.
-Please check the enrollment form enclosed with your invitation for your current options.
+(2) The Academy offers the options to spread your tuition in payments so you and your parents don’t have to make one big financial commitment.
+Please check the enrollment form enclosed with your invitation for your options or contact the Admissions Office.
 And you can change your mind and get 100% of your money back up to 60 days after you enroll.

 - How much money will I need for the conference, transportation, and personal spending?